Umbria’s Rare and Delicious Sagrantino Wines

 Sagrantino is a native of Italy’s Umbria region – a land-locked region in Central Italy that’s bordered by Tuscany, Lazio, and Le Marche.
 More than 90% of all Sagrantino grown in Italy is grown in Umbria.

 Sagrantino features in one appellation, Montefalco Sagrantino DOCG.
-Sagrantino is the solo grape utilized in the creation of this dense, complex, and age-worthy wine.
-This appellation was formerly part of the Montefalco DOC and was awarded its own designation in 1992 and named Sagrantino di Montefalco later becoming Montefalco Sagrantino in 2009.
-Sagrantino does plays a supporting role in the wines of Montefalco Rosso DOC blending with Sangiovese in quantities no less than 10% and no more than 25%.
+Sagrantino is the solo grape utilized to create this dense, complex, and age-worthy wine.
+This appellation was formerly part of the Montefalco DOC and was awarded its own designation in 1992.
+It was named Sagrantino di Montefalco, later becoming Montefalco Sagrantino in 2009.
+Sagrantino plays a supporting role in the wines of Montefalco Rosso DOC, blending with Sangiovese in quantities of no less than 10% and no more than 25%.

-Sagrantino like many Italian varietals was in danger of extinction.
-Arnaldo Caprai is often credited with the revival of this grape.
+Like many Italian varietals, Sagrantino was in danger of extinction.
+Arnaldo Caprai is often credited with reviving this grape.
 Caprai bought his estate in 1971 and planted 13.5 acres of Sagrantino in 1973.
-His wines are believed by many to be the gold-standard of Sagrantino in Umbria.
+His wines are believed by many to be the gold standard of Sagrantino in Umbria.

-Sagrantino has quite high polyphenol levels that contribute to a dark color and dense tannins in its wines.
-Sagrantino wines are described as being abundant in aromas and flavors red berries, red & black cherry, ginger, anise, cocoa, vanilla, and brown baking spices.
+Sagrantino has quite high polyphenol levels that contribute to its wines’ dark color and dense tannins.
+Sagrantino wines are described as abundant in aromas and flavors: red berries, red and black cherry, ginger, anise, cocoa, vanilla, and brown baking spices.
 The famous tannins are surely plentiful but present themselves as well-polished and rarely astringent.

 Bottle of Montefalco Sagrantino